ElasticHQ/elasticsearch-HQ/docs/_sources/installation.txt

 Running in Production
 ---------------------

 We advise that under any considerable usage/load, this application should be run with a multithreaded server.
-The current flask implemenation by itself should not be run in production without this, as it is a single-threaded process.
+The current flask implementation by itself should not be run in production without this, as it is a single-threaded process.

 We recommend running this WSGI application with gunicorn.
+The Docker container available on DockerHub is pre-configured to run with gunicorn, and is preferred.
+See the Docker Images section in this document for details.

-Install gunicorn by either commenting out the line in the ``requirements.txt`` file or simply running ``pip install gunicorn``
+If you wish to run without a container, install gunicorn by either commenting out the line in the ``requirements.txt`` file or simply running ``pip install gunicorn``

 In console, run gunicorn with: